 If you are a member of the Emmaus of the Cumberlands Community, have a spirit of servanthood, and are bilingual, please contact the Emmaus Registrar TODAY!

 Emmaus Walks in Español

 Here in America we celebrate Memorial Day to honor those who have made the ultimate sacrifice to preserve the security and freedom of our great nation–this “land of opportunity.”
 During this most recent Memorial Day Weekend, the Emmaus of the Cumberlands Community hosted an historical Men’s Walk #53 en Espanol–Tennessee’s first Emmaus Walk to be presented in the Spanish language.
-This Walk and our Women’s Walk #54 scheduled for June 22nd, were designed to bless those who have come from Spanish-speaking nations in search of a better life for their families.
+This Walk and our Women’s Walk #54, were designed to bless those who have come from Spanish-speaking nations in search of a better life for their families.
 Some will stay in America—others will return to their homeland.
 In either event, our hope and prayer is that they will become stronger in their Christian walk and be better able to serve Christ in their homes, their workplace, their church and community.

 The vision for this momentous event was planted in the heart of Rev. Miguel Carpizo and his wife, Paula more than two years ago.
 As this vision began to mature, Rev. Carpizo shared his desire with Donald Stockton, who was at that time Lay Director for our Emmaus Community.
 Donald brought Miguel’s request before the Emmaus Board, the Board hooked up with the vision, and the rest is history.